 - As it is a hybrid of two or more charts, it saves time as well as space to create two separate graphs.
-However, at the same time, it might confuse the user due to complexity which gets added due to the combination.
+However, at the same time, it might confuse the user due to the complexity which gets added due to the combination.

 - The combination chart allows to plot two different series values across the same categories, which is more decent because one can compare two totally different values for the same categories in a single graph.

-- Though it seems easier to generate in excel, it needs to be precise and non-confusing to the user.
-So that they can have better visualization for two different values for the same categories.
+- Though it seems easier to generate in excel, it needs to be precise and non-confusing to the user so that they can have better visualization for two different values for the same categories.

 - You can use different combinations of charts other than Bar and Line charts to make a better combination.
 Ex.
 Gantt & Bar chart.

 This is a guide to Combo Chart in Excel.
-Here we discuss How to create Combo Chart in excel along with practical examples and downloadable excel template.
+Here we discuss How to create Combo Chart in excel along with practical examples and a downloadable excel template.
 You can also go through our other suggested articles –